Showing 998 items

 Memorabilia - Trophy

 ... and lid of object.
 Four decorative legs.
-Lid is separate... and lid of object.
+Lid is separate... on body and lid of object.
 Four decorative legs.
 Lid is separate ...Brigade Trophy - no inscriptionPart of Kyneton Fire Brigade trophy collectionSilver sugar bowl with elaborate design chased on body and lid of object.
 Four decorative legs.
 Lid is separate and surmounted by peacockkyneton fire brigade, fire brigade demonstrations, country fire authority -

 Kyneton Fire Brigade